alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 The longer a sheet stays unextracted, the more likely it is that the sheet is fundamentally missing the information needed to extract.
 I'm a big fan of [qhex's extraction basher](https://tools.qhex.org/), which will try a wide battery of indexing and ordering mechanisms.
-It's not that robust to errors, but it's a good way to check the likelihood your spreadsheet is missing a column.
-If you're confident your sheet is clean, without errors, and qhex doesn't extract it, you're missing a column of info.
+It doesn't actually work that often in my experience, but when I see it fail, it does encourage me to consider if there's a way to derive another column of data we could be extracting from.

-5. Assume a few errors
+#### Assume a few errors

 To err is to be human.
 If you don't like a few letters, you can always pretend those were solved wrong and switch them to wildcards in nutrimatic.

 It's important not to overdo this, but getting good at error correction can really take you quite far.
-This can extend past the single letter case as well.
-Sometimes I Caeser shift gibberish text to check if our indices are all off-by-one.
+This extends to other forms of errors as well.
+For example, sometimes I'll assume our indices were derived incorrectly, and try Caeser shifting by all values in case they're all off by one.

-6. Cheese
+#### Cheese

 > A game designer painstakingly carves a beautiful sculpture out of wood, first chiselling it out of a
 > raw block, and then gradually rounding off any rough edges, making sure it works when it's viewed from